How to podcast — A complete guide to starting and growing a podcast

 If you are using an interview format for your podcast, there is an art and a science as to what makes for a good interview.

-I have to share the brilliance from JLD’s session on top actions world-class podcast hosts take for every interview.
+I have to share the brilliance from one of JLD’s sessions he gave at a conference on top actions world-class podcast hosts take for every interview.
 Here are his best tips on interviewing guests on your show:

 Ask unique questions that your guests haven’t gotten before.